Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 The final wrap-up.
 The resolution is typically short and sweet, like Disney’s famous “They lived happily ever after.”
 It is the final kiss before the curtain closes, the idyllic horse ride into the sunset, and the satisfied smile on our protagonist’s face as they settle back home.

-More To Story than Plot
+More to the Story than Plot

 The plot is what happens, but crafting a fantastic tale takes far more than a sequence of events.
 The plot is one of seven literary elements essential to a story.